villares/processing-python/migration-help/comming-from-Processing-Java.md

 #### switch & case

-Until recently there was nothing like Java's `switch / case` in Python, now from Python 3.10 onwards we get the `match` construct that could be used to translate that, but some people still frowm upon it.
-You can arguably convert Java code with `switch` to sequence of `if / elif` or, if just to call different functions, a function dictionary.
+Until recently there was nothing like Java's `switch / case` in Python, now from Python 3.10 onwards we get the [`match / case`](https://docs.python.org/3.10/whatsnew/3.10.html#pep-634-structural-pattern-matching) construct that could be used to translate that, but some people still frown upon it.
+You can arguably convert Java code with `switch / case` to a sequence of `if / elif` or, if just to call different functions, a function dictionary.

 **Java**
 ```java